DarrylNnon/Secure-a-CI-CD-Pipeline/README.md

  2 - COnfigure Sonarqube

- 	* log in with credetials (admin/admin) and change the password
+ 	* log in with credentials (admin/admin) and change the password
  	* Create a new project in SonarQube for my application

- 	* Generate a prjet token for authentication.
+ 	* Generate a projet token for authentication.
 I will need this token to integrate SonarQube with jenkins

  3 - Integrate SOnarQube with Jenkins
- 	* Goal: Set up sonarqube as part of my jenkins CI/CD pipeline.
+ 	Goal: Set up sonarqube as part of my jenkins CI/CD pipeline.
  	step:
  		1- install sonarqube scanner plugin in jenkins:
  		* Go to manage jenkins > manage plugin